 Game Theory and Competitive Strategy

 Over a period of 10-15 years, my research has overturned this conventional wisdom, transformed the understanding of the fundamental forces underlying the new cases, developed new tools to analyze directly interdependent interactions involving strategic substitutes and heterogeneity, and expanded the understanding of related influential literatures like directional optimization, global games, and dynamic games.
-My papers on these topics include Roy and Sabarwal (2008, 2010, 2012), Monaco and Sabarwal (2016), Barthel and Sabarwal (2018), Hoffmann and Sabarwal (2015, 2019a, 2019b), Feng and Sabarwal (2020, 2021), Barthel, Hoffmann, and Sabarwal (2021), and Sabarwal and Vu (2020)).
+My papers on these topics include Roy and Sabarwal (2008, 2010, 2012), Monaco and Sabarwal (2016), Barthel and Sabarwal (2018), Hoffmann and Sabarwal (2015, 2019a, 2019b), Feng and Sabarwal (2020, 2021), Barthel, Hoffmann, and Sabarwal (2022), and Sabarwal and Vu (2020)).
 Based on the success of this research, I was awarded a contract to write a research monograph on monotone games which has now been published (see Sabarwal (2021)).

 Competition, Markets, and Efficiency

 My research on financial markets sheds light on different aspects of the design, pricing, and performance of asset-backed securities, irreversible investments, and limited liability debt contracts in financial markets.
 Theoretical underpinnings of these ideas are formulated in the early study of chain reactions of personal bankruptcy as an equilibrium phenomenon in anonymous asset-backed securities markets with limited liability consumer debt contracts in the setting of multi-period, multi-asset, multi-good, multi-agent, incomplete and competitive markets in Sabarwal (2003), the first paper with this level of generality.
-That paper also showed how allowing for bankruptcy can improve borrower welfare and lender welfare by endogenously creating new assets with better risk-sharing opportunities.
+That paper also showed how allowing for bankruptcy can increase market efficiency, improving borrower welfare and lender welfare by endogenously creating new assets with better risk-sharing opportunities.
 These ideas paved the way for the first academic paper on the drivers of default and prepayment on subprime auto loans using hazard rate modeling and data from asset-backed securities in Heitfield and Sabarwal (2004).
 Common structures used in the design of asset-backed securities and their associated risks are discussed in Sabarwal (2006).